zahiterdemguzel/GitApplier/README.md

 # Git Apply From Clipboard

-This extension adds a status bar button that runs the `git apply ...` command from your clipboard.
+This extension adds status bar buttons to run `git apply ...` from your clipboard or perform a `git reset --hard`.

 ## Windows Users
 - It will **force Git Bash**, so heredoc commands like `<<'EOF'` work.